walwalwalides/Delphi-Collection-Component/OLED Library/README.md

 # OLED Library
-- Set of Delphi VCL components, classes and routines for controls tasks.
+- Set of Delphi VCL components, classes and routines for control tasks.

 ![](OLED-Library.png)